Geovation/geovation.github.io/_posts/2018-12-12-qgis-processing-modeler.md

 # Introduction

-Whether you are a seasoned QGIS user or new to the whole world of GIS: You have probably more than once applied a repetitive row of manipulations to your data until you've received the final results.
-Then when you get a new dataset and want to apply the same logic: Same procedure.
-This is not only time-consuming but also prone to errors, you might set some parameters slightly different without noticing for example and compare pears with apples.
+Whether you are a seasoned QGIS user or new to the whole world of GIS you have probably applied a repetitive set of manipulations to your data.
+Then when you get a new dataset and want to apply the same logic - same procedure.
+This is not only time-consuming but also prone to errors.
+You might set some parameters slightly differently without noticing for example and compare pears with apples.

 Luckily QGIS comes with a nice tool to help you in these cases.
-I have only really started using it recently and it is by no means perfect (more on this in the [pitfalls section](#pitfalls-and-alternatives) at the bottom).
-But it is great for what it is built for in my opinion: Repetitive, even complex processing flows, with not too complex and big data inputs.
+I have only  really started using it recently and it is by no means perfect (more on this in  the [pitfalls section](#pitfalls-and-alternatives) at the bottom) but it is great for what it is built for -  repetitive, even complex processing flows, on small to medium sized datasets of  relatively simple data.

 In this post I will walk through the features of the processing modeler using an example scenario.
 Towards the end I will discuss potential pitfalls of the tool as well as alternatives.